RuneTekk/TekkScript/NOTES.markdown

 logic keywords such as **if**, **elseif** or **else**.
 Using the **do** keyword is only required with **if** and **elsif** to mark the end of the comparative statement.

-Loops are not supported with scripts and there are currently no keywords associated with loops.
+Loops are not supported in scripts and there are currently no keywords associated with loops.

+Parameters must be encapsulted in **(** **)** parenthesis and be seperated with a space to define each parameter.

 ###Example of an if block